GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    upgrade information in Section 3.3, "Upgrading from an Older Version" before continuing.

-   Connector/J is also available as part of the Maven project.
+   Connector/J is also available as part of the Maven projectBean.
    For more information and to download the Connector/J JAR files, see the Maven repository (http://search.maven.org/#search|ga|1|g%3A%22mysql%22%20AND%2